Kigilyakh: Cultural significance and etymology

 These anthropomorphic rock pillars are an important feature in Yakut culture.
 Often they are slightly scattered, protruding from the surface of smooth mountains and giving the impression of a standing crowd of people.
-According to Yakut legends kigilyakhs originated in very ancient people.
+According to Yakut legends, kigilyakhs were created from ancient people who were turned into stone.
+Legends say that in ancient times the climate of northeastern Yakutia was warmer, but when it started cooling, people fled south.
+It is said that demons, abasy, turned them into stone as they were migrating.

 The Yakut word "kisiliy" means "a place where there are people".
 Kisilyakh means "mountain having a man" or "mountain married".
 The term "kigilyakh" is a distorted form of the original Yakut "kisilyakh".

 Locations

 Such stones are found in different places of Sakha (Yakutia), Russia, mainly in the East Siberian Lowland: